icme/cme257-advanced-julia/syllabus.md

 This course is intended to introduce students who are already somewhat familiar with scientific computing to what Julia has to offer.
 It is not intended to be a first course in programming (there are several other short courses that are more suited for this purpose).
 This is not to say that Julia itself is a difficult language to learn - it is pretty easy to get started with a search online, but that the course will cover material that likely won't be useful if you don't have some context to place it in.

 Briefly, this course covers topics that you may find useful when using Julia for a research project.
 In addition to an introduction to the Julia language, we'll cover version control using git, interfacing with existing code (including in different languages), performance, and parallelism.
-Examples will focus on the workhorses of scientific computing - linear algebra and optimization, but we'll also try to showcase some applications.
+Examples and assignments will focus on the workhorses of scientific computing - data structures, linear algebra and optimization, but we'll also try to showcase some applications.

 A tentative schedule follows (topics may bleed into more than one day)